Updated: Jun 9

 Create an about field student intro letter for admin, families, and students.
 Meet the student teacher letter episode here.

-Show up for yourself and your students
+Show up for yourself and your students.

-Be reflective throughout the process
+Be reflective throughout the process.

-Ask for specific feedback
+Ask for specific feedback.

-Be prompt and timely
+Be prompt and timely.

-Ask questions and engage in professional discussion
+Ask questions and engage in professional discussion.

-Jump in - don't just sit in the back of the room
+Jump in - don't just sit in the back of the room.

 How can I showcase my field in my digital portfolio?

-This is a fantastic experience to document in your digital portfolio.
+Document it in your digital portfolio.
 Grab your digital portfolio online course here.
 Create a tab on your digital portfolio with subpages for the various field experiences you have had throughout your college career.
 Each of your field experience pages should include:

 Pictures of you teaching (just ask your co-op to snap a quick pic while you teach)